gcwhitfield/18-500-ECE-Design-Experience/README.md

 # ECE Capstone Project - Rhythm Game
-Created with "OpenGL Boilerplate" - starter code for making C++ programs with OpenGL.

 ## Compiling the game
 CMake is used to create the compilation command for this game.
 Make sure you have CMake intalled before proceeding. https://cmake.org/install/